MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 WinMLTools also supports compressing existing ONNX models by using the quantize operator.
 The tool currently supports linear quantization from 32 bit floating point data into 8 bit data.

 > [!NOTE]
 >Quantization could result in loss of accuracy in the resulting model.
-Make sure you verify the model's accuracy before deploing into your application.
+Make sure you verify the model's accuracy before deploying into your application.

 Below is a full example if you want to convert directly from an ONNX binary file.
 ~~~python